 What is the best point and shoot camera under $300?

-Before jumping to our review and comparison, let me answer a question that a lot of people ask me: it’s still worth buying a point and shoot camera today?
+And it’s still worth buying a point and shoot camera today?

-My short answer is, yes.
+My answer is, yes.

 And contrary to popular belief, getting a great camera will not cost you an arm and a leg.
 The same can’t be said for equally good camera phones.
 If you don’t believe it, read through the following list of 10 best point and shoot cameras under $300.

-Our Choice: Panasonic Lumix DMC-ZS50K
+Best Point and Shoot Camera Under $300, Our Choice: Panasonic Lumix DMC-ZS50K

 - 180 Degree flip-up screen